-A regular schedule of career workshops is offered to help students develop job search skills, perfect their resume and cover letter writing skills, and develop interview techniques.
-In addition to these recurring core workshops, Career Planning sponsors special topical programs, business speakers, and other events like mock interviews, that enable students to sharpen their job seeking skills, professionalism, and knowledge of the world of work.
+A regular schedule of career workshops is offered to help students perfect their resume / cover letter writing, develop interview and job search skills.
+In addition to these recurring core workshops, the Career Center sponsors special programs such as: Mock Interview Fairs, Dress for Success, Dining Etiquette, and Job & Internship Fairs to prepare students for the world of work.

-Career Counseling and Exploration
+Individual Career Counseling

 When students visit Career Planning and Employer Services, their work with a counselor begins with a conversation about why they have come and what they desire to accomplish.
-Students are asked to provide information that will help in choosing services, beginning a career plan, developing a resume, searching for employment or exploring the college transfer process.
+Counselors will provide support in identifying appropriate services to assist students in achieving their individual career goals.